cgruver/cgruver/_pages/home-lab/dev-tooling/pipelines-cluster-setup.md

   - Gitea Webhooks
 ---

+In this session, we are going to get our cluster ready for CI/CD.

+__Note:__  *If you have not installed OpenShift Pipelines, you need to do that first*: [Install Tekton](/home-lab/tekton-install/)

+Now, on to the setup!

-1. If you are on a Mac like me, then start podman:
+1. If you are on a Mac like me, then start podman: (You don't need to do this on Linux)

    ```bash
    podman machine init
    podman machine start
    ```

 1. Refresh the okd-home-lab helper project that I created.
+(You should be tracking the `main` branch)

    ```bash
    cd ${OKD_LAB_PATH}/okd-home-lab